shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ### A local registry has to be set up for pushing the images/repositeries locally.

-Syntax : $ docker push NAME[:TAG]
+Syntax : `$ docker push NAME[:TAG]`

-This command will use the username and registry shown in the *docker info* command to push the images.Here, the username will be "shradha09" and registry will be "https://index.docker.io/v1
+This command will use the username and registry shown in the *docker info* command to push the images.Here, the username will be "shradha09" and registry will be   https://index.docker.io/v1

 For pushing the image we created, use following command: